Notice of Intent to Sole Source Virtual Reality Simulator Eyesi Surgical Complete System for Naval Medical Center San Diego

 Encounter-Based Endoscopy Video Imaging System

 The Defense Health Agency (DHA) is seeking information from qualified contractors regarding the Encounter-Based Endoscopy Video Imaging System (EEVIS) to enhance its medical video imaging capabilities across Department of War (DoW) and Veterans Affairs (VA) healthcare facilities.
-The primary objective is to standardize, secure, and integrate endoscopic image capture, storage, and retrieval, ensuring global accessibility and seamless integration with existing Electronic Health Records (EHR).
-This system is crucial for improving diagnostic and treatment processes through advanced functionalities such as AI algorithms for image analysis and decision support tools, while also adhering to HIPAA, NIST, and NARA standards.
-Interested parties must submit a Capability Statement to Ms. Chelsey Jahn at chelsey.n.jahn.civ@health.mil by 1:00 PM ET on January 5, 2026, with a maximum of 20 pages, excluding cover and administrative pages.
+The primary objective is to standardize, secure, and integrate endoscopic image capture, storage, and retrieval, ensuring compliance with HIPAA, NIST, and NARA standards while facilitating seamless integration with existing Electronic Health Records (EHR) and Picture Archiving and Communication Systems (PACS).
+This initiative is crucial for improving diagnostic and treatment processes through advanced functionalities, including AI-driven image analysis and decision support tools.
+Interested parties must submit their capability statements to Ms. Chelsey Jahn at chelsey.n.jahn.civ@health.mil by 1:00 PM ET on January 5, 2026, with a maximum response length of 20 pages.

 Maintenance support for one (1) year for Stryker Operating Room (OR) Integration Systems and Endoscopy Systems